juliangdz/Image-Classification-Framework-in-Pytorch/README.md

 ## Tasks

-- [ ] Create a Network using only Dense Layers - FCN
+- [x] Create a Network using only Dense Layers - FCN
-- [ ] Create a Network using Conv.
+- [x] Create a Network using Conv.
 Layers
-- [ ] Use a Pretrained Network - ResNet, VGG , AlexNet
+- [x] Use a Pretrained Network - ResNet, VGG , AlexNet
 - [ ] Use GAN for Image Classification and Show it can OutPerform LeNet

 ## SubTasks

-- [ ] Connect with TensorBoard and WANDB
+- [x] Connect with TensorBoard and WANDB
-- [ ] Plots for Loss, Accuracy , Confusion Matrix , AUC
+- [x] Plots for Loss, Accuracy , Confusion Matrix
-- [ ] Add LrSchedulers - CosineAnnealing and Linear
+- [x] Add LrSchedulers - CosineAnnealing and Linear
-- [ ] Data Distribution Plots
+- [x] Data Distribution Plots
 - [ ] Augmentation Visualization Plots

 ## Future Tasks